ayip001/dotfiles/archinstall.md

 	startx && exit
 fi
 ```
-6. Reboot and spend the text week debugging and ricing your Linux :)
+6. Reboot and spend the next week debugging and ricing your Linux :^)